guigolab/sqtlseeker2-nf/README.md

     **Note**: set `-with-singularity` to use Singularity instead of Docker.

+    **Important**: Since release `22.12.0-edge`, DSL1 is not further supported in Nextflow.
+Until `sqtlseeker2-nf` is migrated to DSL2, the pipeline should be run using an older Nextflow release.
+This can be done using `NXF_VER` before Nextflow commands, e.g. `NXF_VER=22.04.0 ./nextflow run guigolab/sqtlseeker2-nf -with-docker`.

 ## Pipeline usage

 Launching the pipeline with the `--help` parameter shows the help message: